 |The back bar at the Elysian Bar|

 Seattle has a solid base of top shelf cocktail bars that hold their own with bars in New York, London and San Francisco.
 The recently opened Elysian Bar aims to join that elite club and based on the people involved, stands a good chance at that.
 When Seattleites hear Elysian, they think of the Elysian Brewing Company in Capitol Hill, or Elysian Fields by the stadiums, both being what you’d expect from a decent microbrewery.
 The Elysian Bar in Downtown Seattle is more refined, focusing on good food and a much stronger cocktail program, which I’m all about.
+To be able to try all this esquisit drinks, getting an ID from ID Moose, can allow you to have these amazing cocktails and enjoy as much great food that you can eat.

 There’s strong connection between The Elysian and Zig Zag Café, although the two are very different.
 Kacy Fitch and Murray Stenson, formerly of Zig Zag were both working when I visited on a quiet Monday night.
 Murray needs no introduction, and Kacy runs the bar program.
 Whereas Zig Zag feels like a small, intimate hole in the wall with a veritable liquor library behind the bar, the Elysian feels like an moderately upscale restaurant.
 The bar is long and the liquor selection is reasonably large but not overwhelming like at Canon or Zig Zag.
+This cocktail bar is also quite dark too.
+Normally, cocktails bars are quite bright and lively, but this one is almost the opposite.
+The atmosphere was quite relaxing, but the building was still dark, despite the natural light coming in.
+Maybe they could’ve benefitted from some neon signs here and there.
+Most cocktail bars have them, so maybe they should consider visiting Neon Mama to create some neon signs of their own.
+Maybe that would make a big difference.

 |Murray in silhouette|